Drifting (motorsport): Drift competition

+Drifting as an officially sanctioned motorsport competition was initially popularized with the D1 Grand Prix in Japan, which began in 2001 and helped establish judging standards and competition guidelines.
 Judging takes place on just a small part of the circuit, a few linking corners that provide good viewing, and opportunities for drifting.
 The rest of the circuit is irrelevant, but it pertains to controlling the temperature of the tires and setting the car up for the first judged corner.
 In tandem passes, the lead driver (in the lead car, Senko) often feints their entry to the first corner to upset the chase driver (in the chase car, Atooi); however, in some European series, this practice is frowned upon by judges and considered foul play, resulting in deduction of points.

 There are typically two sessions – a qualifying or practice session, and a final session.
 In qualifying sessions, referred to as "solo runs" (単走, tansō), drifters get individual passes in front of judges (who may or may not be the final judges) to try to make the final 16.
 This is often on the day preceding the final.

 The finals are tandem passes called "chases" (追走, tsuisō).
 Drivers are paired off, and each heat comprises two passes, with each driver taking a turn to lead.
 The best of the eight heats go to the next four, to the next two, to the final.
 The passes are judged as explained above; however, there are some provisos such as: